-The result is regarded as a formality so Adam Bate is looking at the goalscorer markets when the Three Lions host the minnows in Friday's World Cup qualifier at Wembley“I can’t stand here as an England coach and say England shouldn’t do anything but win on Friday.
+The result is regarded as a formality so Adam Bate is looking at the goalscorer markets when the Three Lions feature at Wembley in Friday's World Cup qualifier“I can’t stand here as an England coach and say England shouldn’t do anything but win on Friday.
 Nobody can,” said Gary Neville earlier this week.

 Ignoring the confusion of a triple negative there, the message is clear – Friday’s World Cup qualifier at Wembley is not a matter of how but how many.